imgeothegreat/news_webscraper_2022/README.md

 - News Link
 - Data Published

-CSV File is called data.csv
+CSV File is called data.csv]

+## Required Packages for program to work:
+- csv
+- requests
+- time
+- datetime
+- bs4

 ## NOTES
 Some website links from CNN are from their own websites and they only use /style links with no HTTPS from the beginning.
 That is why I made a function that